UPDATING THE KITCHEN WORK TRIANGLE

-We all would agree that the kitchen is the heart of the home, it is where we spend time prepping for the day and gathering together to catch up on everyone’s activities.
-Designers understand the vital role the kitchen plays in the day to day activities and look to create the perfect space suited to your unique lifestyle needs.
-There are multiple variants when planning a new design but there are three things that never change in a kitchen: the sink, stove, and refrigerator.
-These three pieces are standard and essential to the flow and function of this area which resulted in the birth of the work triangle.
-The triangle has held as the guiding rule in designing a kitchen space for decades but lately designers are beginning to wonder if it is becoming outdated or even relevant to the evolution of the heart of the home.
-The work triangle tends to not work as well with tight spaces like the galley kitchen or can get lost in an open concept.
+We all agree that the kitchen is the heart of the home; it is where we spend time prepping for the day and gathering together to catch up on everyone’s activities.
+Designers understand the kitchen’s vital role in the day to day activities and look to create the perfect space suited to your unique lifestyle needs.
+There are multiple variants when planning a new design, but three things never change in a kitchen: the sink, stove, and refrigerator.
+These three pieces are standard and essential to the flow and function of this area, which resulted in the birth of the work triangle.
+The triangle has been the guiding rule in designing a kitchen space for decades, but lately, designers are beginning to wonder if it is becoming outdated or even relevant to the evolution of the heart of the home.
+The work triangle tends to not work well with tight spaces like the galley kitchen or can get lost in an open concept.
 Workstations are now trending and can even be used in place of the triangle.
-Is the work triangle still relevant to design?
-Should it be replaced completely or does it just need a little updating?
+Is the work triangle still relevant to the design?
+Should it be replaced entirely or does it just need a little updating?
 Let’s talk about that now.

 Purpose of the work triangle

-It helps to first understand the purpose of the work triangle, why it has been used for so long in the design world.
-The concept was initially put in place to allow you to move between the sink, stove, and refrigerator with relative ease along with minimal traffic hindrance.
-It has guided designers as they began the layout planning for a new kitchen or remodelling an old one.
-As it has been referred to as the “golden triangle” you might almost say it is the golden rule of kitchen design.
-It also allowed for a consistent starting point for designers and gave some clarity as well.
+It helps first to understand the purpose of the work triangle and why it has been used for so long in the design world.
+The concept was initially put in place to allow you to move between the sink, stove, and refrigerator with relative ease, along with minimal traffic hindrance.
+It has guided designers as they began the layout planning for a new kitchen or remodeling an old one.
+As it has been referred to as the “golden triangle,” you might almost say it is the golden rule of kitchen design.
+It also allowed for a consistent starting point for designers and gave some clarity.

 Updating the work triangle

-Many say that if something isn’t broken it shouldn’t be fixed and while the work triangle is not broken the current purpose of the kitchen has brought a need for an upgrade.
+Many say that if something isn’t broken, it shouldn’t be fixed, and while the work triangle is not broken, the current purpose of the kitchen has brought a need for an upgrade.
 The kitchen no longer functions as just a place to cook family meals.
-Now it serves as a small office, a place to jot down the errand list, a homework station, and even a restaurant.
-The work triangle is still the main time tested design rule that will no doubt continue to guide the majority of kitchen design but when it comes to more challenging spaces it may need some minor or complete adjustments to give you the best use of space.
-No matter the size of your kitchen the three main components remain the same, the stove, sink, and refrigerator but if you are designing for a galley kitchen these tweeks are helpful:
+Now, it serves as a small office, a place to jot down the errand list, a homework station, and even a restaurant.
+The work triangle is still the main time-tested design rule that will no doubt continue to guide the majority of kitchen design, but when it comes to more challenging spaces, it may need some minor or complete adjustments to give you the best use of space.
+No matter the size of your kitchen, the three main components remain the same: the stove, sink, and refrigerator, but if you are designing for a galley kitchen, these tweaks are helpful:

 Spaces within the triangle

-One new design feature that has gained popularity over the last decade are workstations.
-This idea is simply an area in the kitchen that provides everything you need for a particular task such as baking or prep cooking.
-It also integrates well with the work triangle because it is like having a zone within a zone.
+One new design feature that has gained popularity over the last decade is workstations.
+Workstations are simply areas in the kitchen that provide everything you need for a particular task, such as baking or prep cooking.
+They also integrate well with the work triangle because they are like zones within zones.

-Prep workstations are ideal for getting things ready for cooking like having large bowls and colanders stored in a cabinet by the sink.
-Your silverware and utensil drawer should be nearby along with plenty of cutting boards.
+Prep workstations are ideal for preparing things for cooking, such as having large bowls and colanders stored in a cabinet by the sink.
+Your silverware and utensil drawer and plenty of cutting boards should be nearby.

 Baking workstations should include large bowls, mixers, and baking sheets.
-You should also be close to the pantry to get all the dry ingredients you need but not too far from the refrigerator to access items such as milk and eggs.
+They should also be close to the pantry to get all the dry ingredients you need but not too far from the refrigerator to access items such as milk and eggs.
 Incorporate a lower cabinet with dividers to store all your muffin tins and baking sheets.
-Don’t forget to keep those whisks and scrapers nearby too so you easily mix those batters.
+Don’t forget to keep those whisks and scrapers nearby, too, so you can easily mix those batters.

 Cooking stations are best located near the stove and should have cabinets with pots and pans nearby.
-Plates and platters would also be ideally stored close by since the finished product will need to go on something.
-Keep a stock of utensils handy especially spatula and tongs along with some paper towels to clean up any spills.
+Plates and platters would also be ideally stored close by since the finished product must go on something.
+Keep a stock of utensils handy, especially spatula, tongs, and some paper towels to clean up any spills.

-Workstations mean less movement or blockage in the flow of traffic and when they are placed in the right area of the work triangle they can give you the best of it all and make cooking simpler and more enjoyable for everyone.
+Workstations mean less movement or blockage in the flow of traffic, and when they are placed in the right area of the work triangle, they can offer the best of everything and make cooking simpler and more enjoyable for everyone.
 Read a little more about the workstation concept here from House Beautiful.

 Don’t block the traffic